 The shelf paper is wrapping paper I bought at Michael’s a few months ago.
 It was in the dollar section and who can resist red.
 Not me.
 I raided my china cabinet for the wine glasses that we never use.
 The pretty blue cups are finds from my favorite junk shop.

 The cabinet can be used for all kinds of stuff….hot chocolate, coffee, water, wine, kid snacks and drinks.
 My friend Beth suggested using it as a TV cabinet.

-Pretty red and white striped paper inside the cabinet to line the bottom shelf.
+I put the pretty red and white striped paper inside the cabinet to line the bottom shelf.

-You may have noticed in the first photos that the top of the cabinet lifted up.
+You may have noticed in the before makeover photos that the top of the cabinet lifted up.
 The JTS screwed it down so that doesn’t happen anymore.
 I covered the screw heads with wood filler and painted over them.
 The metal glass holder is attached to the bottom side of the top.